 We have lawyers, doctors, and engineers on our council.
 This past year has shown that we need someone on city council that has first responder experience, that knows about issues that affect us in a way that you can only know from real life experience.

-When you elect me, what you get is someone that knows exactly which questions to ask, how to parse the answers, someone that can propose a viable, sustainable, fair incentive program to save our Volunteer Fire Department.
+When you elect me, what you get is someone that knows exactly which questions to ask, how to parse the answers, someone that can propose a viable, sustainable, fair incentive program to save our Fire Department so that we don't need to raise taxes.

 Bring back ALL senior programs